 Step up care describes a pathway for people who are tipping into or have tipped into a care crisis and who have a care need that cannot be managed within their own home or they cannot be left safely at home.
 At this time they may benefit from being stepped up into care such as a community reablement bed or a care home bed.

 It is commonly recognised that many patients end up in hospital because they are not able to access the appropriate wrapround support in the community.
-This part of the programme will enable multi-disciplinary teams, involving professionals such as nurses and therapists, to quickly provide more support, often temporarily, to prevent hospital admissions.
+This part of the programme will enable multi-disciplinary teams, involving professionals such as nurses and therapists, to quickly provide more support, often temporarily, tailored to the patient’s individual needs.

 In Derby and Derbyshire, there are three discharge to assess pathways with pathway one being a transfer to home for further assessment to determine a person’s ongoing care needs.
 As well as an assessment in the home, there may be a period of rehabilitation provided by the community health and social care teams.